 SHAPE is a strategic headquarters.
 Its role is to prepare, plan, conduct and execute NATO military operations, missions and tasks in order to achieve the strategic objectives of the Alliance.
 As such it contributes to the deterrence of aggression and the preservation of peace, security and the territorial integrity of Alliance.

 ACO is headed by SACEUR, who exercises his responsibilities from SHAPE.
 Traditionally, he is a United States Flag or General officer.
 SACEUR is dual-hatted as the commander of the US European Command, which shares many of the same geographical responsibilities.
 SACEUR is responsible to the Military Committee, which is the senior military authority in NATO under the overall political authority of the North Atlantic Council (NAC) and the Nuclear Planning Group (NPG).
 The Military Committee is the primary source of military advice to the NAC and NPG.

-Operational Level Commands: Brunssum and Naples
+Operational Level Commands: Brunssum, Naples and Norfolk

 sustain NATO operations of different size and scope.
-Effectively, they need to be able to manage a major joint operation either from their static location in Brunssum or Naples, or from a deployed headquarters when operating directly in a theatre of operation.
+Effectively, they need to be able to manage a major joint operation either from their static location or from a deployed headquarters when operating directly in a theatre of operation.
 In the latter case, the deployed headquarter is referred to as a Joint Task Force HQ or JTFHQ and should be able to operate for a period of up to one year.